-Not only will transactional searchers who already know the Brafton name be able to find us but so too will informational users simply looking for “creative content marketing.”
+Not only will transactional searchers who already know your name be able to find your channel, but so too will informational users simply looking for your target keyword.
 Plus, providing this next-level search-friendly info, you teach YouTube (and Google) how to properly crawl and index your channel, which allows search engines to better serve search results.

 2. Fill out the About Us page

 The About Us page is often an underutilized piece of digital real estate.
 To this day, many marketers are unsure how to approach their About Us pages.
 Is it a company history?
 Is it a company mantra?
 Is it a branding exercise?
 Is it necessary at all?